Europlanet Prize for Public Engagement

 When to Submit a Nomination:

-• The call for nominations for the Europlanet Prize for Public Engagement will open in spring 2025.
+• The call for nominations for the Europlanet Prize for Public Engagement is now closed.
+The next round will open in spring 2026.

 How to Submit a Nomination: